 - 4 potatoes peeled and diced

-- 4 cups vegetable or chicken stock or broth 32 ounces
+- 4 cups vegetable stock or broth, or chicken stock or broth (32 ounces)

 - 1 bay leaf